University of Valencia Science Park: Research institutes and centres

 The PCUV has six research institutes, four of them from the University of Valencia, one from the National Scientific Research Council (CSIC), and one a joint venture of the University of Valencia and CSIC.
-The Astronomical Observatory of the institution and the Image Processing Laboratory (IPL) are also housed at the park.
+The Astronomical Observatory of the University of Valencia and the Image Processing Laboratory (IPL) are also housed at the park.
 Together they form the academic area of this framework for innovation that is the Science Park.
 They all stand out for their level of collaboration with companies and institutions or for their participation in projects implemented for the benefit of society.

 Institute of Materials Science (ICMUV)

 Created in 1995, the Institute of Materials Science of the University of Valencia focuses on the development of different national and international projects and multiple contracts with industry.
 Among the lines of research of the ICMUV, the following stand out: the study of quantum semiconductor nanostructures and devices, nanomaterials for energy, high pressure physics, photonic crystals, synthesis and characterization of porous materials and zeotypes, alternative synthesis strategies, surface treatments for laser marking, functional nanomaterials, structured nanomaterials, catalysis, hybrid polymers and historical heritage.